-Currently, the Cape Town Community Housing Company (CTCHC) is the only institution in Cape Town that is able to provide houses in this programme.
-CTCHC provide the beneficiaries with the top-up loan through a purchase agreement between CTCHC and the beneficiary.
+Currently, the Cape Town Community Housing Company (CTCHC) is the only institution in Cape Town that is able to provide houses within this programme.
+The CTCHC provides the beneficiaries with the top-up loan through a purchase agreement between the CTCHC and the beneficiary.
 The loan period is 25 years, and the instalment is approximately R1 000 per month.
-Examples of houses that have been built through this programme are the 330 built in Morgan's Village Phase 1 and 2, 341 built in Morgan's Village Phase 3, and 800 currently being built in Harmony Village.
+Examples of houses that have been built through this programme are the 330 in Morgan's Village Phase 1, the 2 341 built in Morgan's Village Phase 3, the 800 currently being built in Harmony Village.